 Sleep Apnea Diagnosis: How Long Does a Sleep Test Take?

-Dr. Firouzian will make his preliminary recommendation after an initial new patient experience.
+Dr. Firouzian of Columbus, OH, will make his preliminary recommendation after an initial new patient experience.
 He may recommend an initial screening test or suggest a Polysomnography test at a sleep center.
 Family history is an important factor in diagnosing OSA.
 While Dr. Firouzian is fully qualified to recognize the symptoms of sleep apnea and the screening tools he utilizes are a strong suggestion of the conditions, a complete diagnosis can only be made after a sleep study.
 Fortunately, patients can take it from the comfort of their homes.
 If you suspect you have sleep apnea, we can order a sleep test for you.
 A sleep test that we can order for patients is typically conducted over 2 nights to gain full accuracy and it is administered either by a local sleep physician we refer our patients to or a national company that serves the function of submitting charges through the patient’s insurance and mailing the test through the post office.
 Once we receive your results, we can determine the best treatment for you.

 Different Types of Sleep Apnea